 As a grower, you don’t really have to worry much about cannabis plants that produce a few bananas at the end of their flowering phase.
 The bananas are usually only a few and are actually too late for the plant to form real seed.
 The flowering phase is almost over when you see the bananas, and you can simply harvest and smoke.
 After a round of bananas, make sure you clean your grow room thoroughly because the bananas from one round can still fertilize the buds of the next.

 Although all hermaphroditic cannabis plants have been created at some point by some form of stress, hermaphroditism can also be a genetic predisposition.
 You can imagine that if you allow hermaphrodite plants to reproduce, the next generation will produce more hermaphrodites.
-Feminising cannabis seeds also entails a risk of hermaphroditic plants.
+Feminizing cannabis seeds also entails a risk of hermaphroditic plants.

 How to reduce the chances of hermaphrodite plants in your grow?

 Various things can shock your cannabis plants and become hermaphroditic, so it is good practice to avoid these factors; which include light leaking into the grow tent during the dark parts of the light cycle in the flowering stages.
-Issues with the fertiliser, temperature and pH levels can also lead to the plants growing male sex organs.
+Issues with the fertilizer, temperature and pH levels can also lead to the plants growing male sex organs.
 Watering too much or too little can shock your plants as can leaving it too late until harvest.
 Cannabis plants are quite sensitive, so if you are going to make any alteration, it is best to do it gradually, especially when growing weed indoors, where hermaphroditic plants are more of an issue in any case.